Shinto shrew: Systematics

+Sorex s. shinto is limited to the high mountain areas in central Honshu, while Sorex s. sadonis can only be found from the lowlands to the highest mountains (896 m) in the Northern part of Sado Island.
+Sorex s. shikokensis only lives in the Ishizuchi and Tsurugi mountain systems of Kyushu.

+The three subspecies are slightly different in size.
+Sorex s. shinto is the lightest with a body weight of around 5.2 g, while Sorex s. sadonis and Sorex s. shikokensis are heavier with around 6.2 g.

-According to some authors, S. shinto sadonis can't be genetically distinguished from a nominative subspecies and it could appear recently.
-Other authors point out its genetic separateness from Honsku and Shikoku populations.
-What is more, few researched individuals don't fit former nor latter group, such ones are classified as S. shinto shikokensis.
+According to some authors, Sorey s. sadonis can not be genetically distinguished from the nominate subspecies and it could appear recently.
+Other authors point out its genetic separateness from the Honshu and Shikoku populations.
+What is more, few researched individuals do not fit the former nor the latter group, such ones are classified as Sorey s. shikokensis.

-Wedle niektórych autorów S. shinto sadonis jest genetycznie nieodróżnialny od podgatunku nominatywnego, być może powstały niedawno, inni wskazują na jego odrębność genetyczną od populacji zamieszkującej Honsiu i Shikoku.
-Ponadto nieliczne zbadane osobniki nie pasują do żadnej z tych grup, te właśnie tworzą podgatunek S. shinto shikokensis.

-Another subspecies Sorex shinto chouei was previously described, but it seems to be a junior synonym of Sorex shinto shinto.
-Sorex shinto saevus described by Thomas, 1907 from Sakhalin, is nowadays recognized as synonym of long-clawed shrew.
+Another subspecies Sorex s. chouei was previously described, but it seems to be a junior synonym of Sorex s. shinto.
+Sorex s. saevus described by Thomas, 1907 from Sakhalin, is nowadays recognized as synonym of long-clawed shrew.

 Behaviour and life cycle

 Soricids usually lead a solitary life.
 There is no research concerning this area in the case of the shinto shrew.
-It lives on the ground, in the litter.
-Majority of caught specimens was active nightly, but in high altitude activity occurred daily.
+It lives on the ground, in the leaf litter.
+The majority of caught specimens was active nightly, but at high altitude activity occurred daily.

-A female copulates with a male and after it she gets pregnant.
-Gravid females of Sorex shinto shinto subspecies were met on Honshu in May and June.
+A female copulates with a male and becomes pregnant.
+Gravid females of the Sorex shinto shinto subspecies were met on Honshu in May and June.
 Pregnant Sorex shinto sadonis females were observed from March to May.
-After pregnancy female gives birth to from one to six neonates in the case of nominatibe species and from four to six in the case of Sorex shinto sadonis.
+The female gives birth to from one to six young in the case of the nominate species and from four to six in the case of the Sorex shinto sadonis subspecies.

-A soricids usually do not live long.
+Soricids usually do not live long.
 One generation is estimated to 1 year.

-Area
+Distribution

 The shinto shrew is endemic to Japan.
-It lives on Honshu (Kii Peninsula), Shikoku and Sado Islands.
-The nominative subspecies dwells in northern and central mountain areas on Honshu, on middle and high altitude.
+It lives on Honshu (Kii Peninsula), Shikoku, and Sado Islands.
+The nominative subspecies dwells in northern and central mountain areas on Honshu, at middle and high altitude.
 Sorex shinto shikokensis lives on Shikoku, more precisely in Ishizuchi and Tsurugi Mountains.
-Aforementioned Sado Island is home of Sorex shinto sadonis, which is also observed on western Honshu seashore, not only in mountains, but also in lower.
+Aforementioned Sado Island is home of the Sorex shinto sadonis subspecies, which is also observed on the western Honshu seashore, not only in the mountains, but also in lower regions.

-Shinto shrew fossils dated on Pleistocene were found on Honshu and the ones from late Pleistocene on Kyushu.
+Shinto shrew fossils dated to the Pleistocene were found on Honshu and ones from the late Pleistocene on Kyushu.
 The shinto shrew is sympatric with Laxmann's shrew.